 homeSCprob: Combining all available data, I try to predict the team’s percentage to score at least one goal in the game.

 The predictors awaySCFT, awaySCHT, awayXgoals, and awaySCprob, are the same predictors trying to measure the guest team’s efficiency.

 tGoalsFT, goalDifFT: Expected total goals for the game and expected goals difference based on the predictors homeSCFT, awaySCFT.
 If the value of the goalDifFT is negative, the guest team has a better chance to win; if the value is positive, the home team has the advantage.

 tXgoals, goalXdif: The same as the above but based on homeXgoals and awayXgoals.

-scProbDif: This is the difference of the scoring ability; the negative value favors the guest team and the positive the home team.
+scProbDif: This is the difference in the scoring ability; the negative value favors the guest team and the home team’s positive.
 Surprisingly (or not) is the predictor with the most impressive results.

-You can find the optimal equations for fourteen divisions in my book, plus extra informative tables for each division and tens or real-life examples to show how you can put this method to action.
+You can find the optimal equations for fourteen divisions in my book, plus extra informative tables for each division and tens or real-life examples to show how to put this method to action.